messense/dav-server-rs/README.md

 The litmus test suite also has tests for RFC3744 "acl" and "principal", RFC5842 "bind", and RFC3253 "versioning".
 Those we do not support right now.

+The relevant parts of the HTTP RFCs are also implemented, such as the preconditions (If-Match, If-None-Match, If-Modified-Since, If-Unmodified-Since, If-Range), partial transfers (Range).

+Also implemented is partial PUT, for which there are currently two non-standard ways to do it: `PUT` with the `Content-Range` header, which is what Apache's `mod_dav` implements, and `PATCH` with the `X-Update-Range` header from `SabreDav`.

 Included are two filesystems:

 - localfs: serves a directory on the local filesystem
 - memfs: ephemeral in-memory filesystem. supports DAV properties.